-Entry Level Learning Outcome Supporting Experience Competencies To obtain Civil Litigation Practice The applicant will need to provide evidence of: Rights an applicant must: The applicant will need to provide evidence of.
-Demonstrate knowledge and understanding of professional conduct issues arising in practice Explain where they will find the rules of professional conduct which affect their practice of the law Identify situations in which an ethical issue may have arisen in their practice and how they dealt with those situations Identify any professional organisations that exist within their area of practice and explain the benefits of membership.
-Demonstrate knowledge and understanding the importance of client care in legal practice Explain the rules relating to client care and evidence their use of the rules in practice Evidence their use of client care letters and complaint management, 'Your Clients, Your Business' and the benefits of LEXCEL membership etc. Demonstrates an understanding of the need for good client care to benefit the business.
-Legal research Demonstrate knowledge and understanding of legal research and be able to analyse the scope and complexity of situations which need legal research Demonstrate knowledge and understanding of and be able to evaluate legal research sources Demonstrate knowledge and understanding of and be able to perform appropriate legal research Demonstrate knowledge and understanding of and be able to parform appropriate legal research Demonstrate knowledge and understanding of and be able to analyse the law in relation to practical problems Ability to record and evaluate information Identify situations in which the need for legal research has arisen in their work Explain the steps they undertook to identify relevant sources of information and how they determined the reliability, accuracy and currency of the information discovered.
+Entry Level Learning Outcome Supporting Experience Competencies To obtain Civil Litigation Practice Rights an applicant must: The applicant will need to provide evidence of: Demonstrate knowledge and understanding of professional conduct issues arising in practice Explain where they will find the rules of professional conduct which affect their practice of the law Identify situations in which an ethical issue may have arisen in their practice and how they dealt withthosesituations Identify any professional organisations that exist within their area of practice and explain the benefits of membership.
+Demonstrate knowledge and understanding the importance of client care in legal practice Explain the rules relating to client care and evidence their use of the rules in practice Evidence their use of client care letters and complaint management, Your Clients, Your Business' and the benefits of LEXCEL membership etc. Demonstrates an understanding of the need for good client care to benefit the business.
+Legal research Demonstrate knowledge and understanding of legal research and be able to analyse the scope and complexity of situations which need legal research Demonstrate knowledge and understanding of and be able to evaluate legal research sources Demonstrate knowledge and understanding of and be able to perform appropriate legal research Demonstrate knowledge and understanding of and be able to analyse the law in relation to practical problems Ability to record and evaluate information Ability to synthesise research to Identify situations in which the need for legal research has arisen in their work Explain the steps they undertook to identify relevant sources of information and how they determined the reliability, accuracy and currency of the information discovered.
 Explain their understanding of primary and secondary sources and how these sources can be used to ensure they have sufficiently researched the problem.
 Identify relevant statutes, case law and other sources from their research.
 Evidence how they prioritised and analysed the research and used this to better understand the issues raised in the legal matter.
 Evidence their synthesis of the research materials to provide a structured and accurate report.
 Evidence how they evaluated the research ensuring that it is comprehensive and sensitive to the needs of the recipient.
 ENTRY EXPERIENCE: ALL APPLICANTS Civil proceedings litigation experience in the 2 years preceding the application General description of civil work carried out Description of typical case load An indication of chargeable hours spent on civil proceedings work in each of the last 2 years The proportion of time spent on civil proceedings work